Gamma distribution: Scaling

-Indeed, we know that if X is an exponential r.v. with rate λ, then cX is an exponential r.v. with rate λ/c; the same thing is valid with Gamma variates (and this can be checked using the moment-generating function, see, e.g.,these notes, 10.4-(ii)): multiplication by a positive constant c divides the rate (or, equivalently, multiplies the scale).
+Indeed, we know that if X is an exponential r.v. with rate β, then cX is an exponential r.v. with rate β/c; the same thing is valid with Gamma variates (and this can be checked using the moment-generating function, see, e.g.,these notes, 10.4-(ii)): multiplication by a positive constant c divides the rate (or, equivalently, multiplies the scale).

 Exponential family

-The gamma distribution is a two-parameter exponential family with natural parameters α − 1 and −1/θ (equivalently, α − 1 and −λ), and natural statistics X and ln X.
+The gamma distribution is a two-parameter exponential family with natural parameters α − 1 and −1/θ (equivalently, α − 1 and −β), and natural statistics X and ln X.

 If the shape parameter α is held fixed, the resulting one-parameter family of distributions is a natural exponential family.